 About The Author

-Joe Wilson is chief sales and marketing officer at SimpleNexus, a digital mortgage solution provider serving 15 out of the top 25 retail mortgage lenders in the US.
+Joe Wilson is the chief sales officer at SimpleNexus and a regular speaker within the mortgage industry.
+He has received several professional recognitions, including Ellie Mae’s Circle of Excellence award and HousingWire’s Rising Star award.
 SimpleNexus enables lenders to originate and process loans from anywhere.
 Loan officers can manage their loan pipeline, order credit, run pricing, and send pre-approvals— all on the go.
 The platform also connects loan officers to their borrowers and realtors to easily communicate and exchange data in a single location throughout the entire loan life cycle.
-Today, SimpleNexus serves more than 160 enterprise mortgage companies and more than 15,000 loan officers nationwide.
-Over 450,000 borrowers have used the app, resulting in $100B+ in transactions flowing through the platform.
+SimpleNexus serves 200+ enterprise mortgage companies and more than 20,000 loan officers nationwide.
+Over 800,000 borrowers have used the app, resulting in $100B+ in transactions flowing through the platform.